IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2-install.md

 ## Choose your Streams environment

 ### IBM Cloud Pak for Data
 Installing IBM® Streams Runner for Apache Beam from an installation of IBM Cloud Pak for Data involves downloading and extracting the Streams Runner toolkit, and configuring environment variables.
-You don't need to install IBM Streams to use Streams Runner.
+You do not need to install IBM Streams to use Streams Runner.
 For instructions, see [Installing IBM Streams Runner for Apache Beam from an IBM Cloud Pak for Data installation](../beamrunner-2c-cp4d).

 ### IBM Streams v4.x
 Installing IBM® Streams Runner for Apache Beam from an installation of IBM Streams involves extracting the Streams Runner toolkit and configuring environment variables.
 For instructions, see [Installing IBM Streams Runner for Apache Beam from an IBM Streams on-premises installation](../beamrunner-2a-onprem).

 ### IBM Streaming Analytics service
 Installing IBM® Streams Runner for Apache Beam from an IBM Streaming Analytics service on IBM Cloud involves downloading and extracting the Streams Runner toolkit, configuring environment variables, and creating a credentials file for your Streaming Analytics service.
-You don't need to install IBM Streams to use Streams Runner.
+You do not need to install IBM Streams to use Streams Runner.
 For instructions, see [Installing IBM Streams Runner for Apache Beam from an IBM Streaming Analytics service on IBM Cloud](../beamrunner-2b-sas).